Skip to content

 Source: Table D1.14.3.
 AIHW and ABS analysis of National Aboriginal and Torres Strait Islander Health Survey 2018–19 and National Health Survey 2017–18.

-Of Indigenous Australians aged 15–64 who were studying and had a disability or restrictive long-term health condition, 41% (14,300) reported they had difficulty pursuing their education.
-Employment difficulties were reported by 50% (107,800) of Indigenous Australians aged 15–64 with a disability or restrictive long-term health condition (Table D1.14.5).
+Of Indigenous Australians aged 15–64 who were studying in 2018–19 and had disability, 41% (14,300) reported they had difficulty pursuing their education.
+Employment difficulties were reported by 50% (107,800) of Indigenous Australians aged 15–64 with disability or a restrictive long-term health condition (Table D1.14.5).

-More than half (54%) of Indigenous Australians aged 15 and over who reported having a disability or restrictive long-term health condition were not in the labour force, compared with 35% of those who did not report having a disability.
-Indigenous Australians with a disability or restrictive long-term health condition were more likely than those without a disability to be living in households in the lowest income quintile (46% compared with 33%, respectively), and to have had problems accessing services (53% and 33%, respectively) (Table D1.14.28).
+In 2018–19, 35% of Indigenous Australians aged 15 and over who reported having disability were employed, compared with 56% of Indigenous Australians who did not report having disability.
+Indigenous Australians with disability were more likely than those without disability to be living in households in the lowest income quintile (46% compared with 33%, respectively), and to have had problems accessing services (53% and 33%, respectively) (Table D1.14.28).

-The self-reported rate of having a disability or restrictive long-term health condition was the lowest for Indigenous Australians in Western Australia (42%) and highest in Tasmania (58%).
-The rate was similar across remoteness areas (47% in Non-remote areas and 45% in Remote areas) (Table D1.14.2, Figure 1.14.3).
+The self-reported rate of disability was the lowest for Indigenous Australians in Western Australia (42%) and highest in Tasmania (58%) based on the 2018–19 NATSIHS.
+The rate was similar across remoteness areas (47% in non-remote areas and 45% in remote areas) (Table D1.14.2, Figure 1.14.3).

-Figure 1.14.3: Indigenous people aged 15 and over reporting a disability/restrictive long-term health condition, by jurisdiction and remoteness, 2018–19
+Figure 1.14.3: Indigenous Australians aged 15 and over reporting disability, by jurisdiction and remoteness, 2018–19

 Source: Table D1.14.2.
 AIHW and ABS analysis of National Aboriginal and Torres Strait Islander Health Survey 2018–19.

-Figure 1.14.4: People needing assistance with core activities, by Indigenous status and age group, 2016
+Figure 1.14.4: People needing assistance with core activities, by Indigenous status and age group, 2021

 Source: Table D1.14.10.
-AIHW and ABS analysis of Census of Population and Housing 2016.
+AIHW and ABS analysis of Census of Population and Housing 2021.

 Social and cultural connections

-In 2014–15, the proportion of Indigenous Australians who reported they recognised their homelands or traditional Country, identified with a clan, tribal group or language group and/or spoke an Indigenous language was similar for those who had a disability and those who did not.
+In 2014–15, the proportion of Indigenous Australians who reported they recognised their homelands or traditional Country, identified with a clan, tribal group or language group and/or spoke an Indigenous language was similar for those who had disability and those who did not.
 Reporting participation in cultural events was also similar, regardless of disability status.

-Indigenous Australians with a severe or profound disability were less likely to have had daily face-to-face contact with family or friends outside their household, compared with those with no disability (35% compared with 45%).
+Indigenous Australians with severe or profound disability were less likely to have had daily face-to-face contact with family or friends outside their household, compared with those with no disability (35% compared with 45%).

-In 2014–15, Indigenous Australians with a severe or profound disability were less likely to have received support in a time of crisis from a family member (78%) or friend (55%) from outside their household, compared with those who did not have a disability (85% and 64%, respectively).
+In 2014–15, Indigenous Australians with severe or profound disability were less likely to have received support in a time of crisis from a family member (78%) or friend (55%) from outside their household, compared with those who did not have disability (85% and 64%, respectively).
 However, they were more likely to have received crisis support from community, charity or religious organisations (20%) or health, legal or financial professional (15%) than those with no disability (12% and 8%, respectively) (ABS 2016).

-The ABS Census of Population and Housing 2016 collected data on those who provided care for family members or others.
-After adjusting for differences in the age structure between the two populations, 13% (58,500) of Indigenous Australians aged 15 and over provided unpaid assistance to a person with a disability, long-term illness or problems related to old age.
-This was 1.3 times the proportion for non-Indigenous Australians (9%) (Table D1.14.15).
+After adjusting for differences in the age structure between the two populations, the proportion of Indigenous Australians providing unpaid care to a person with disability, long-term health condition or problems related to old age was 1.3 times the proportion for non-Indigenous Australians (Table D1.14.15).

 Disability support services